 If the City is going to expend funds to install a bumpout, the work should encompass Oakland Blvd. as well, where currently a third unused lane makes the east leg crosswalk longer than it needs to be.
 The segment of Oakland Blvd. from this point east to Woodward Ave. was originally scheduled for resurfacing in 2019, given that the pavement is in poor condition.
 However, this street will be used for a part of the designated Maple Rd. detour for westbound traffic when that project is underway in 2020.
-To ensure appropriate traffic flows, two lanes of westbound traffic will be provided through this intersection, during which time the existing width of the street will be needed.
+To ensure appropriate traffic flows, two lanes of westbound traffic will be needed.
 With that in mind, a permanent bumpout improvement cannot be implemented at this location until the completion of the Maple Rd. paving project in 2020.